-26. All Members are required to submit, within their general new (CM 21-01) and exploratory (CM 21-02) fisheries notifications, information on the known and anticipated impacts of their gear on vulnerable marine ecosystems (VMEs), including benthos and benthic communities such as seamounts, hydrothermal vents and cold-water corals.
-All of the VMEs in CCAMLR's VME Register are currently afforded protection through specific area closures.

-27. There are no VMEs or VME Risk Areas designated in Division 58.4.4a and 58.4.4b.
+- 26. All Members are required to submit, within their general new (CM 21-01) and exploratory (CM 21-02) fisheries notifications, information on the known and anticipated impacts of their gear on vulnerable marine ecosystems (VMEs), including benthos and benthic communities such as seamounts, hydrothermal vents and cold-water corals.
+All of the VMEs in CCAMLR's VME Register are currently afforded protection through specific area closures, the locations and other details of which can be found in Annex 22-09/A. - 27.
+There are no VMEs or VME Risk Areas designated in Division 58.4.4a and 58.4.4b.